apache/directory-fortress-core/README-QUICKSTART-DOCKER-SLAPD.md

 echo $CONTAINER_PORT
  ```

- *note: make note of the port as it's needed later
+ * The '$CONTAINER_PORT' value required for next step.
- *depending on your docker setup may need to run as root or sudo priv's.
+ * Depending on your Docker setup, may need to run this step as root or sudo priv's.

 4. Prepare your terminal for execution of maven commands.